asterane/site/content/_index.md

 +++
 title = "Home"
-author = ["Matthew Rothlisberger"] lastmod = 2020-10-14T20:44:12-04:00
+author = ["Matthew Rothlisberger"] lastmod = 2021-12-01T21:13:32-07:00
 draft = false
 weight = 2001
 +++

-I am an electrical engineering student and software developer.
+I am an engineer, working on software and electronics.
 I often go by the handle **asterane** on the internet.
 Welcome to my homepage!

 ## Recent Posts {#recent-posts}